|

 Analysis is carred out on the BGP data obtained from the APNIC router at

-Historical data is also available below:
+Historical data are also available below:

 Credits: